 Casino game bonuses

-Most online casinos offer bonuses which allow you to sample the games and make your play last longer.
+Most online casinos offer bonuses that allow you to sample the games and make your play last longer.
 Alas, not all games are equal when it comes to casino.

 Some bonuses are there to give you free reign over what games you'd like to try out, while others are directed at specific games.
 Free spin bonuses often let you play one game for a certain amount of spins.